 - Must not fly from a moving vehicle

 There are also areas where drones are strictly prohibited.
 These include sports stadiums and any locations within five miles of an airport.
-For a more detailed summary of the rules, please click here or visit the FAA website to search approved aerial drone operators.

 New drone equipment makes producing aerials affordable